Dollar recovers from post-U.S. payrolls wobble, seen sideways for now

 Yet with U.S. inflation tame, commodity prices falling and global growth expectations weak, markets have resisted bringing forward the likely timing of a U.S. interest rate hike.
 Many analysts still see mid-2015 as a possible window for the first tightening since 2006.

-For some traders, expectations for that kind of policy normalisation need to heat up for more substantial dollar gains.
+For some traders, expectations for that kind of policy normalization need to heat up for more substantial dollar gains.

 Boston Federal Reserve bank President Eric Rosengren on Monday repeated his call for the Fed to remain patient in raising rates until it is more certain that inflation will rise to the Fed's target.